-Please perform the following attempt: Take your car (please not too fast) with open side window and keep the hand (or better a small wooden board) horizontally out of the window.
-Now you can turn your hand (or board) slightly up or down.
+Please perform the following attempt: Take your car (please don't drive too fast) with open side window and keep the hand (or better a small board) horizontally out of the window.
+Now you can turn your hand (or the board) slightly up or down.
 You will notice how the hand is pressed strongly up and down and that surely not by the vacuum but by the hand (or board) deflected air mass (Newton), ...like a surfer or windsurfer (with a too small board), only can stay by dynamic lift on the surface of the water!

 It is particularly obvious when facing at a control surface with "load-balance", i.e. a part of the control surface draws exactly to the other side and stands directly in the "air flow".
 The purpose of such a surface is that the forces needed to deflect the surface is decreased on the actuator or the controls.

 According to Bernoulli the effect of rudder should decrease as well (because the length of the rudder the stream lines are speeded up, is shorter), ...but the opposite happens!
 Despite lower steering forces the effect of surface is increased!